 — Peter Reckell (@peterreckell) May 4, 2018

-But what were we supposed to make of this dashing young man with the roguish smile and enough charm to make a nun blush?
+But that was all still decades off.
+Back in 1983, fans weren’t quite sure what we were supposed to make of this dashing young man with the roguish smile and enough charm to make a nun blush.

 Now picking up a lady who’d been drinking alone could easily be a recipe for disaster — especially when you start out by telling the bartender you were going over to the table with “the little girl attached to it.”
 Eek! #MeToo cautionary tale, here we come.